10000 results found for 'iceland'

 Business & Finance

-Yesterday at the Fosnavåg Shippingklubb Cod Dinner the Foreign Minister of Iceland, Dr. Össur Skarphéðinsson announced that Fafnir Offshore, an Icelandic oil service company, had contracted HAVYARD GROUP to build and deliver Iceland’s first platform supply vessel.
-The Foreign Minister stated that Iceland is ready to embrace the opportunities and meet the challenges being brought […]
+At the annual Fosnavåg Shippingklubb Cod Dinner, held on March 20, the Foreign Minister of Iceland, Dr. Össur Skarphéðinsson announced that Fafnir Offshore, an Icelandic oil service company, had contracted Havyard Group to build and deliver Iceland’s first platform supply vessel.
+The Foreign Minister stated that Iceland is ready to embrace the opportunities and meet […]

 Business & Finance

-Business Developments & Projects, Collaboration, Innovation, Outlook & Strategy, Project & Tenders, Research & Development
+Business Developments & Projects, Collaboration, Equipment, Outlook & Strategy, Project & Tenders, Technology

 Business & Finance, Operations & Maintenance